levomaaa/csbproject1/README.md

 ### Fix

 We will fix this by tracking failed login attempts and limiting them to 5.
-After 5 failed login attempts the users account is locked for 30 seconds and after that they can try again.
-Error is shown after 5 failed attempts as shown in the screenshots.
+After 5 failed login attempts the users account is locked for 30 seconds and after waiting they can try again.
+Error is shown after 5 failed attempts as we can see in the screenshots below.
 The fixes are shown in four parts below:
 - Fix 1/4: https://github.com/levomaaa/csbproject1/blob/main/pages/views.py#L11
 - Fix 2/4: https://github.com/levomaaa/csbproject1/blob/main/pages/views.py#L23
 - Fix 3/4: https://github.com/levomaaa/csbproject1/blob/main/pages/views.py#L34